peteryxu/aqd-cli-workshop/workshop/01-setup.md

 **Directory structure**

 You can use Amazon Q CLI anywhere as it will be installed in your path and should be available anywhere.
 When you start Amazon Q CLI, it will look at a global directory that is "~/.aws/amazonq".
 In addition to this global directory, the directory you are in when you start Amazon Q CLI is the project workspace directory.
-Amazon Q CLI will use this directory (".amazonq")
+Amazon Q CLI will use this directory (".amazonq").
+To summarise.

-When using Amazon Q CLI, there are a few important directories you need to be aware of.

 * Global Amazon Q CLI directory - this is "~/.aws/amazonq" and is used by Amazon Q CLI to read in global configuration settings for context, profiles, and Model Context Protocol (MCP) settings - don't worry, we will look at what these are in a bit
 * Project Workspace directory - this is "./amazonq" and is used by Amazon Q CLI to read in project specific configuration files (for example context or MCP configuration)